Express Entry / PNP

 What Is Express Entry?

-Express Entry is an online system used by the Canadian government to manage permanent residence applications for skilled workers.
+Express Entry is an online system used by the Canadian government to manage permanent residence applications for skilled workers often guided by an experienced express entry consultant for improved results.
 Candidates are ranked using a Comprehensive Ranking System (CRS) based on factors like age, education, language ability, and work experience.
-The higher your score, the better your chances of receiving an Invitation to Apply (ITA) for permanent residence.
+The higher your score, the better your chances of receiving an Invitation to Apply (ITA) for permanent residence through the Canada immigration express entry process.

 Three Programs Under Express Entry